 - The process of investigation that was undertaken to resolve the complaint; - What the proposed resolution was: - Whether this was accepted and how it was implemented; - Whether or not the complaint has been resolved to the satisfaction of the complainant; and - The reason why the complaint was closed.

 APPENDIX C: PROJECT WEBSITE

 OVERVIEW

-The Culcairn Solar Farm is a 350MW renewable electricity project comprising solar arrays and battery storage near the town of Culcairn, New South Wales.
+The Culcairn Solar Farm is a 440 MWp renewable electricity project comprising solar arrays and battery storage.
+The project is now in construction near the town of Culcairn, New South Wales.

 SOLAR